Adlink-ROS/neuron_app_navigation/README.md

 # Usage
 Once users obtain the map, pgm file, and yaml file, navigation is good to go.
-1. Click application in Neuron App to open workspace.
-It will build the resource at first time it's opened.
+1. Click application in Neuron App to open workspace.**Click Navigation** It will build the resource at first time it's opened.
      ![](readme_resource/open_app.png)

 2-1.
 Click "packages" on the right side.

 2-2.
-Open list by click "RESOURCES" -> "user-workspace" -> "napp_slam"
+Open list by click "RESOURCES" -> "user-workspace" -> "napp_navigation"
      ![](readme_resource/click_resourse_nav.png)